 Until recently, the CRI index and an R9 value was probably all the information you’d have on how the Stylus™ Series – or any other luminaire – renders color.
 But you know from experience that CRI doesn’t always match up well to color perceptions, and especially may not reflect color preferences.
 The R9 value tells you the Stylus™ Linear Series will render pleasing reds, but unless you order a sample luminaire and evaluate colors with your own eyes, you can’t accurately predict how other hues across the visible spectrum will appear in your specific application.

 All that’s changed, thanks to the TM-30 color rendering evaluation method.
 If you’re familiar with TM-30, you already know how useful it can be when comparing the relative color-rendering merits of various fixtures, and in finding luminaires with the right color rendering characteristics for a given application.
-If you’re not familiar with the origin and meaning of the TM-30 indices, check out our FAQ: TM-30: A New Tool for the Lighting Design Community.
+If you’re not familiar with the origin and meaning of the TM-30 indices, fill out the form to view the FAQ.